SponsoredCallERC2771

 The sponsoredCallERC2771

 method uses both a sponsor API key and a user's signature, like that from MetaMask, to securely sponsor gasless transactions.
-Payments are made via the Gelato 1Balance method.
+Payments are made via the method.

 Gelato Relay SDK has various methods for handling sponsored ERC2771 transactions.
 The most straightforward is sponsoredCallERC2771